Back to blog

 2. Poor Library Support System

-Compared to most programming languages, JavaScript does not provide a vast and robust library system.
-In most cases, developers are forced to implement the shared library support, which makes it challenging for them to manage even common programming tasks, such as image processing or object-relational mapping.
+JavaScript does not provide a vast and robust library system, compared to most programming languages.
+In most cases, developers are forced to implement the shared library support, making it challenging for them to manage even common programming tasks, such as image processing or object-relational mapping.

 The Benefits of PHP